 I believe there are several hidden meanings in this one and that they demonstrate the true value in this old saying.
 The two that I think about it when this cliché is invoked are to be thankful for what you have instead of thinking about what you don’t have, and to see things for what they really are not just what you imagine they might be.

 The best pursuits in life are those that involve the fulfillment of your hopes and dreams.
 Those pursuits can turn into roads to nowhere, however, if they don’t start from a place of recognition and appreciation for what you have and why you are chasing the dream in the first place.
 A healthy perspective is crucial to the relevance of your dreams and the benefits of their pursuits.

-It is far easier for you to determine what you don’t want than it is to determine what you do.
-Part of the reason for this is because you usually determine what you don’t want through a real-life experience, but you often determine what you think you want through perception or what you think you see, but haven’t actually experienced.
+It is far easier for you to determine what you don’t want then it is to determine what you do.
+Part of the reason for this is because you usually determine what you don’t want through a real-life experience, but you often determine what you think you want through perception or what you think you see but haven’t actually experienced.

 By the way, I know my neighbor’s grass is greener, but I also know that it is chemically enhanced.
 I am going to stick with my brownish, slightly weedy yard and be content with my natural approach.

 Chicago Patrolmen’s Federal Credit Union